 On the other hand, this would be correct:

-- His behavior was bad on the field trip.
+- His behaviour was bad on the field trip.

-Here, the adjective “bad” is correctly describing the noun “behavior.”
+Here, the adjective “bad” is correctly describing the noun “behaviour.”

 Good and Well

 The words good and well are common triggers to the adverb vs. adjective confusion.
 It’s important to remember this:

 - That good boy (n.) just gave his little sister a hug.